pokui/nsrc-gns3/docs/topology/overview/index.md

 wget shell.nsrc.org/~vtp/gns3/cndo/ubuntu-16.04-server-cloudimg-amd64-disk1-20191002.1.img
 ```

-Then re-import the project.
+Then open the project.
 If other image files are missing, repeat as
 required.

 !!!
 Warning